adlnet/xAPI-Spec/xAPI-Data.md

 ###### <a name="2.4.2.2.s1"></a>Description

 A Group represents a collection of Agents and can be used in most of the same situations an Agent can be used.
-There are two types of Groups, Anonymous Groups and Identified Groups.
+There are two types of Groups: Anonymous Groups and Identified Groups.

 ###### <a name="2.4.2.2.s2"></a>Details